MalifaciousGames/Mali-s-Macros/variables-refresh/README.md

 ### HTML ###

-The generate update wrappers are `span` elements with the `updateWrapper` class applied to them.
+The generated update wrappers are `span` elements with the `updateWrapper` class applied to them.
 Each bears a custom ID generated on passage load.